5 Things to Do in Gyumri

 The express train returns to Yerevan, leaving at 17:55 from Gyumri.

-Tickets cost 2500 AMD per person on the express train.
+Tickets cost us 2500 AMD per person on the express train.

 If you’d rather take a marshrutka, there are a few leaving from Yerevan’s Southern bus station starting at 10:00.
-The journey takes two and a half hours and costs 1500 AMD.
+The journey takes two and a half hours and cost us 1500 AMD.

-For all our top tips on taking public transport in Armenia, take a look at this blog post.
+For all our top tips on taking public transport in Armenia, take a look at our guide.

 From Tbilisi